BrightspaceUI/core/components/button/README.md

 * For [Icon Buttons](#d2l-button-icon) where there is no visible label, `text` will be displayed in a tooltip
   * If both `text` and `aria-label` are used, then `aria-label` will be used as the primary label while `text` will be used in a [tooltip](../../components/tooltip)

+* [Toggle buttons](#d2l-button-toggle) should describe the current state and the action the user can perform.
+As such, `aria-pressed` should not be used on the buttons as per [W3C's Button Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/button/#:~:text=Alternatively%2C%20if%20the%20design%20were%20to%20call%20for%20the%20button%20label%20to%20change%20from%20%22Mute%22%20to%20%22Unmute%2C%22%20the%20aria%2Dpressed%20attribute%20would%20not%20be%20needed.).
+  * Example: "Unpinned, click to pin" and "Pinned, click to unpin"

 * [Floating Buttons](#d2l-floating-buttons) maintain their position in the document's structure, despite sticking to the bottom of the viewport, so the tab order is unaffected and the effect is imperceptible to screen reader users
   * Be cautious when using `always-float`, since screen magnifier users may find it difficult to locate the buttons at the bottom of a large viewport